szilvia-csernus/book-cycle/README.md

 ---
 ### Deleting a User Account

 The user can delete their account from the database, including their social account.
-Their order history will not be erased from the database, but no profile info will have been attached to them and will be inaccessible for the user.
+Their order history will not be erased from the database, but no profile info will be attached to them and will be inaccessible for the user.
 I demonstrate how a user account is being deleted by deleting my social account I created earlier.
 | Confirm Notification |Account Deleted Message |Accound Deleted Admin View|
 |:---:|:---:|:---:|
 |![Change Password](readme_files/user-delete-confirm.jpeg)|![Account deleted message](readme_files/social-account-deleted-message.jpeg)|![Admin View](readme_files/social-account-deleted-admin-view.jpeg)|